Lucius Aurunculeius Cotta: Ambush and defeat

+Other mentions

 Caesar mentions Cotta a few other times in the Commentarii de Bello Gallico.
 In book II; 11, During the Belgic campaign, Caesar appointed Cotta and Quintus Pedius to command the cavalry.
 In book IV; 22, Caesar left Cotta and Sabinus in command of the legions in Gaul to suppress the Menapii and the Morini if they caused trouble while Caesar was carrying out his first invasion of Britain.
 In Book IV; 38, after the invasion of Britain, Caesar notes that while Labienus was sent to quell the Morini, Cotta and Sabinus returned from devastating the territories of the Menapii who fled into the densest forests in their territory.
 Caesar recounts, in Book V; 52 how he learnt of the death of Cotta and Sabinus from prisoners captured by the besieged garrison of Quintus Tullius Cicero, another Lieutenant-General, whose force was the next to be attacked after the disaster.
 In Book VI; 32, Caesar en passant notes that the name of the fort, in which Cotta and Sabinus had been encamped during their last days fighting the Eburones was called Aduatuca.
 In Book VI; 37, Caesar tells how later, a garrison of soldiers at Aduatuca, themselves besieged, were fearful of their being stationed in the same fort which the legion of Cotta and Sabinus had occupied before their destruction.